West Elm

 The West Elm Urban Sleeper Sofa: A Dual-Purpose Piece That Asks You to Manage Expectations

 Sleeper sofas are furniture's most consistent disappointment category, and no amount of design ambition fully resolves the fundamental tension at their core: a sofa and a bed make different structural demands, and any piece that tries to be both will make compromises on at least one function.
 The Urban Sleeper Sofa is West Elm's best attempt at navigating this tension, and it does so more successfully than most sleepers in its price range.
 It looks more like a real sofa than most sleepers, the pull-out mechanism works smoothly, and the design vocabulary is coherent and contemporary.
-What it cannot fully escape is that the mattress is a 4-inch foam unit and the sofa cushion quality is constrained by the mechanical complexity underneath it.
+What it cannot fully escape is that the mattress is a 5-inch, 2-layer gel memory foam system — a genuine step up from typical sleeper sofa mattresses — and the sofa cushion quality is constrained by the mechanical complexity underneath it.

 At $1,799 to $2,400 depending on size and fabric, the Urban occupies a price tier that forces buyers to compare it honestly against non-sleeper sofas of equal spend.
 A $1,800 fixed-configuration sofa from the same retailer will have better cushion construction, a lighter frame, and fewer mechanical components that can wear or fail.
 The Urban's premium over those pieces is the price of the pull-out mechanism, and that premium is worth paying only if the sleep function is something you will actually use with meaningful frequency.